enheit/jessie-and-friends/acquaintance-with-jessie-and-boopi.md

-Acquaintance with Jessie and Boopi
+# Acquaintance with Jessie and Boopi

+Impression: 2.5/5

+Notes:

+- There is a significant jump betwween sentences.
+Make it more smooth.

+---

 Hey, this is Jessie.
-Jessie, say hi to our readers.
+Jessie, say hi to our reader.

 [An image of barking Jessie]